Interpol notice: Red Notice controversies

 It was shown in 2013 that Interpol Red Notices were sometimes inaccurate and could be politically motivated.
 NGOs such as Fair Trials International have pointed to its limited internal controls to tackle political abuses.
 Many of its members have poor human rights records and corrupt, undemocratic governments and have been accused of abusing the Red Notice networks for political purposes.

-Some Red Notices are controversial and have been used to persecute opponents of regimes, for example the former president of Ukraine, Viktor Yanukovych, whose Red Notice was removed because it was shown to be a political request.
+Some Red Notices are controversial and have been used to persecute opponents of regimes, for example the former president of Ukraine, Viktor Yanukovych, whose Red Notice for embezzlement, misappropriation or conversion of property was removed after it was claimed to be a political request.

 Interpol issued a new refugee policy in 2015, stipulating that a Red Notice should not be issued against a refugee when it has been requested by the country from which the refugee initially fled.

 In November 2018, Bahrain issued a Red Notice for footballer and dissident Hakeem al-Araibi, who had fled Bahrain in 2014 and been granted refugee status in Australia some years later.
 He was arrested on arrival in Thailand with his wife for a honeymoon in November 2018 by Thai police on the basis of the Red Notice, despite the Red Notice being withdrawn a few days later on the basis of illegality.
 On 11 February, he was released after Thai prosecutors dropped the case, arriving in Australia the following day.
 He was granted Australian citizenship one month later, on 12 March 2019.

 There has been growing concern about refugees being targeted by Red Notices illegally.
 Recent examples before al-Araibi's case include the detention of Russian activist Petr Silaev in Spain and Algerian human rights lawyer Rachid Mesli in Italy.
 In al-Araibi's case, despite the Red Notice being withdrawn only a few days after being issued, Bahrain nonetheless issued an extradition order, and Thailand complied, leading to a trial in which al-Araibi had to defend his opposition to the extradition.